sercanio/homepage/README.md

   - object oriented javascript
 date: 2020-05-09
 excerpt: The reduce function of an array is one of the most versatile functions in JavaScript.
 With it you can accomplish a lot of the functions from array and math objects.
+related:
+  - title: How Does SWR Work?
+    url: /swr-copy-1/
+  - title: How Does SWR Work?
+    url: /swr-copy-2/
+  - title: How Does SWR Work?
+    url: /swr-copy-2-copy/
+  - title: How Does SWR Work?
+    url: /swr-copy-2-copy-10/
 ---
 ```